DHD2280/Oxygen-Customizer/README.md

 # 👨‍💻 Installation

-  1. Download and install Oxygen Customizer app.
+  1. Download and install the Oxygen Customizer app.

+  ### Installation for Magisk Users:

-  2. Enable app in LSPosed.
+  2. Enable the Xposed module in LSPosed app.

-  3. Restart your device.
+  3. Open the app, grant root permission and follow the instructions.

+  4. Wait for it to finish generating rom specific module.

+  5. Reboot the device when prompted.

+  ### Installation for KernelSU/APatch Users:

+  2. Grant SuperSU/root permission for Oxygen Customizer & SystemUI from KernelSU app

+  3. Disable `Unmount modules` option if it's available in the app

+  4. Open the app, wait for it to finish generating rom specific module.

+  5. Reboot the device when prompted.

 # 🔒 Permissions